Thank you for getting in touch!

 Security Risks

 This sounds counterintuitive because security is one of the biggest advantages of a Blockchain-powered IoT system.
-Still, such a system is not completely immune to security risks.
+Still, such a system is not completely immune to security risks associated with IoT blockchain technology.

 While decentralized Blockchain networks are difficult to hack, the smart contracts used to automate transactions can sometimes be buggy.
 However, the security risks primarily stem from poorly implemented smart contracts or vulnerabilities in how Blockchain is integrated with IoT, rather than from the blockchain technology itself.